spikelynch/Pessoatron/data/README.md

 Each heteronym takes the thirty synthemes and maps them to templates or values as follows:

-1 - name syllable
+1 - christian name 1
-2 - name syllable
+2 - christian name 2
-3 - name syllable
+3 - surname 3
-4 - name syllable
+4 - surname 4
 5 - name syllable
 6 - name syllable